mahavedalla/mahavedalla/docs/questions/sila/does-the-development-of-sila-require-the-existence-of-evils.md

-# Does the development of sīla require the existence of evils?
+Question: Does the development of sīla require the existence of evils?
 Answer in Brief: -
  Category: Sīla
 Sutta References: -